Skip to content

 • Delete: Deletes a model.
 Deleting models running in Ollama on a computer in the local network is also supported.

-• Top panel: Displays the application folder where the models are located.
-By clicking on the folder, you can open it in the file manager, as well as copy or share it by path.
-Also displays the amount of free RAM if the option "Display free memory on the screen" is enabled.
+• Top panel: Shows the application folder where the models are located.
+When you click on the folder, you can open it in the file manager, or its path can be copied or shared.
+It also shows the amount of free RAM if the “Print free ram on screens” option is enabled.

-• Download models: Go to the download page for models from the HuggingFace repository
+• Download models: Go to the page for downloading models from the HuggingFace repository

 • Author: Filter the list of models by author.
 You can enter text and select one of the presets.